readthedocs/readthedocs.org/docs/automation-rules.rst

 #.
 Click :guilabel:`Admin` > :guilabel:`Automation Rules`
 #.
 Click on :guilabel:`Add Rule`
 #.
 Fill in the fields

-   - Description: A description of what the rule does
-   - Match: What versions the rule should be applied to
-   - Version type: What type of versions the rule should be applied to
-   - Action: What action should be applied to matching versions

 #.
 Click :guilabel:`Save`

 How do they work?